The Sandbox app is automatically deployed to the Play Store, every night at 10pm.

 Go to the Simple (org.simple.clinic) listing on the Console

 Click on Create Release to create a new release draft

 Click on Add From Library, which will open the APK Library, where you will find the APK that Bitrise has just created and pushed

-Copy the release notes from the CHANGELOG.md file
+Copy only the fixes and features (exclude internal changes) from release notes from the CHANGELOG.md file